Azure Account Onboarding Overview

 - Subscription ID: Your Azure subscription ID

-- Tenant ID: Your Azure AD tenant ID
+- Tenant ID: Your Microsoft Entra ID tenant ID

 - Client ID: Service Principal application ID